Integral differential forms for superelliptic curves: Regular models of the projective line

-If Condition (c) holds, then the maximal ideal $\m$ corresponding to $z$ does not contain $\p_{\phi_n}$.
-This implies that $D_z$ is a principal divisor, defined by $u_v$.
+In particular, if Condition (c) holds then $D_z$ is a principal divisor, defined by $u_v$.
 Since $D_z$ is regular, it follows that $X_z$ is regular, too.
 Similarly, if Condition (b) holds then we may assume that $a_n=0$, and the same conclusion holds.
 So in both cases, $X_z$ is regular.

 It remains to prove (ii).
 If $D^{\rm hor}=\emptyset$ then we have already proved that $D_z=D_z^{\rm vert}$ is a regular, and hence a normal crossing divisor.
 Therefore, we may assume that $z$ lies on a horizontal component $E_{v_\xi}=\bar{\xi}$.
 Here $\bar{\xi}$ is the closure of a closed point $\xi\in X_K$ corresponding to an infinite pseudovaluation $v_\xi$ which lies in $V^*$.
 The point $\xi$ corresponds to a monic, integral and irreducible polynomial $g\in K[x]$.
 Assumption \ref{ass:V} (c) guarantees that the immediate predecessor of $v_\xi$ lies in $V^*$ as well; by Proposition \ref{prop:component_tree}, this predecessor must be the valuation $v$.
 It follows that $g$ is a key polynomial for $v$ and that